shadawck/awesome-cli-frameworks/README.md

 - [PyFiglet](https://github.com/pwaller/pyfiglet) : Pyfiglet is a full port of FIGlet (<http://www.figlet.org/>) into pure python.
 It takes ASCII text and renders it in ASCII art fonts.

 - [python-prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) : Library for building powerful interactive command line applications in Python.

+- [SimpleParsing](https://github.com/lebrice/SimpleParsing) : Allows you to transform your ugly argparse scripts into beautifully structured, strongly typed little works of art.
+This isn't a fancy, complicated new command-line tool either, this simply adds new features to plain-old argparse !

+- [Tap](https://github.com/swansonk14/typed-argument-parser) : Tap is a typed modernization of Python's argparse library.

+- [Tyro](https://github.com/brentyi/tyro) : Tool for generating command-line interfaces and configuration objects in Python.

 - [Typer](https://typer.tiangolo.com/) : Library for building CLI applications that users will love using and developers will love creating.
 It's intended to be the FastAPI of CLIs.